Robert T. Smith: Early life

 He was born in York, Nebraska.
 His family moved to Red Cloud from Hooper, Nebraska in 1927 when his father, Earl W. Smith, was hired as Superintendent of Schools.
 He graduated Red Cloud High School in 1935.
 Smith attended the University of Nebraska before joining the United States Army Air Corps in 1939, midway through his senior year.
 Prior to the time he enrolled in the Air Corps, he worked for the Nebraska State Journal as a proof reader.

 Flight training

 He received his primary flight training at the Allan Hancock College of Aeronautics at Santa Maria, California.
-During his training, he was given a couple of check rides with Robert L. Scott, who on May 17, 1942 flew as Smith's wingman on Scott's first combat mission in China.
+During his training, he was given a couple of check rides with Robert L. Scott, author of God Is My Co-Pilot, who on May 17, 1942 flew as Smith's wingman on Scott's first combat mission in China.
 Smith completed basic training with Class 40-C at Randolph Field, Texas and advanced training at Brooks Field, Texas.
 He was commissioned a second lieutenant in June 1940, and returned to Randolph Field where his first assignment was as a basic flight instructor.